smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Conformance Monitoring

 Network elements providing SCONE throughput advice should have mechanisms to measure compliance with the advised throughput, either per application flow or in aggregate.
 This allows operators to validate that throughput advice is effective and to adjust signaling or network policies if necessary.
-SCONE protocol defines a monitoring period for the conformance monitoring.
+SCONE protocol defines a minimum monitoring period for the conformance monitoring.

 ## Standards Compliance